thesofproject/sof-docs/developer_guides/virtualization/virtualization.rst

-Upon reception of the STREAM_TRIG_STOP IPC message, the vhost driver updates the DPCM routing information and deactivates the virtual PCM pipeline, described in the `2.2.
-Topology`_ section above, on the host.
+Upon reception of the STREAM_TRIG_STOP IPC message, the vhost driver updates the DPCM routing information and deactivates the virtual PCM pipeline, described in the `Topology`_ section above, on the host.
 This operation requires particular care; in the present state, simply calling

 .. code-block:: none